MAD-I-T/magento-actions/README.md

  ### To override the files in default scripts and config directories without cloning
   use the [override_settings](https://github.com/MAD-I-T/magento-actions/blob/2e31f0c3a49314070f808458a93fa325e4855ffa/action.yml#L11)
-  You will have to place the dirs in the root of your m2 project next to the magento directory.
+  You'll also have to create scripts or config dirs in the root of your m2 project.
-  Example of project scafolding to override the action's default configs
+  [Example](https://github.com/seyuf/m2-dev-github-actions) of project scafolding to override the action's default configs
   ```bash
   ├── .github
   │   └── workflows # directory where the workflows are found, see below for an example of main.yml